Unsubscribes and double opt-in

 The unsubscribe link

 The link is generated from the {{ unsubscribeURL }} merge tag.
-You don't need to add it manually to standard templates — Yaplet appends the footer.
+You don't need to place it yourself — if it isn't anywhere in the email, Yaplet adds it to the footer automatically.
 If you build a fully custom HTML email, include {{ unsubscribeURL }} somewhere visible to remain compliant with CAN-SPAM (US), CASL (Canada), and GDPR (EU).

-Every campaign now also includes a native one-click unsubscribe.
+Every campaign also includes a native one-click unsubscribe.
 Email clients like Gmail, Apple Mail, and Outlook show their own built-in Unsubscribe button at the top of the message — powered by the List-Unsubscribe header — so a subscriber can opt out in a single tap without opening the landing page.
 This works in addition to the footer link, and it satisfies the Gmail and Yahoo bulk-sender requirement that has been in force since 2024.

 Never remove the unsubscribe link from your emails.
 Doing so violates anti-spam laws in most jurisdictions and will quickly damage your sending reputation.